 In trio, solo or with the group Aksham, Marc Perrenoud has shown that he is more than a virtuoso pianist, he is a composer never short of ideas, skilled in varying introspective landscapes, dynamics and colours - Télérama

-Marc Perrenoud is a renowned jazz pianist and the co-founder and artistic director of the Les Athénéennes festival in Geneva.
+Marc Perrenoud is a renowned jazz pianist and the co-founder and artistic director of the Les Athénéennes festival in Geneva (which this year welcomes John Malkovich!).
 Together with Marco Mueller, double bass, and Cyril Regamey, drums, they have performed over 500 concerts in more than 60 countries.
 He also created and co-leads his new quintet, Aksham, with French trumpeter David Enhco and Albanian singer Elina Duni.
 Their first record was released in February 2019 on the French label NOME.
 He teaches at the Haute école de musique in Geneva.

 Born in 1981 in Berlin, Marc Perrenoud started playing the piano at the age of six.
 He studied first in Zurich, then at the Conservatoire de Lausanne (HEMU) from where he graduated in 2004.
 He has won numerous several competitions, including the Montreux Jazz Chrysler Award in 2003, the Friedl Wald Scholarship, Zurich in 2005, and the prize for best soloist at the International Jazz Festival in Bern in 2006.
 He was also a finalist of the International Jazz Competition at La Défense, Paris, in 2006.
 In 2010 he won the ZKB Jazz Prize with the Marc Perrenoud Trio.